Pine Bluffs native Hunter Thompson announces he's returning to Wyoming

 You have free articles remaining.

-The 6-foot-10, 230-pound pick-and-pop big, ranked as a four-star recruit by ESPN coming out of Pine Bluffs High, is averaging 8.5 points and 3.5 rebounds for his career.
+The 6-foot-10, 230-pound pick-and-pop big, ranked as a four-star recruit by ESPN coming out of Pine Bluffs High School, is averaging 8.5 points and 3.5 rebounds for his career.
 Of his 365 career field-goal attempts, nearly 58 percent of them have come from 3-point range.

 His clip from beyond the arc dipped to 33 percent this season, but Thompson has flashed the ability to be a matchup problem on the perimeter for opposing bigs.
 He was one of UW's top 3-point threats two seasons ago when he shot 37.5 percent from deep.